JustinBilleci/learning-progress/README.md

 *February 10th, 2024*

 First Log: I am starting this repository pretty late as I have been in the process of learning programming an deployment skills since September 2023.
 I already have a firm grasp on HTML, CSS, and Tailwing CSS.
 I'm currently practicing Javascript and today revised what I know about buttons in JS as well as how to connect them to functions.
 Slow and steady wins the race!

+*February 12th, 2024*

+Second Log: I forgot to log yesterday, but today is more of what I started yesterday.
+Learning to reformat arrays into more concise code on my "simple-role-playing-game".